Alexalexlex/resource-tracking/README.md

 Modern IT companies often use microservice architectures, which can introduce new challenges when integrating Large Language Models (LLMs).
 One of the key issues is high resource consumption — LLMs can demand significant computational and network resources, impacting overall system performance.

-Solution: Resource Tracking System
+Solution: Resource Tracking System<br>

-The Resource Tracking System solves this problem by monitoring and analyzing all traffic between the LLM service and any connected microservice.
+The Resource Tracking System solves this problem by monitoring and analyzing all traffic between the LLM service and any connected microservice.<br>
 This allows you to:<br>
 	•	Track requests and responses between services.<br>
 	•	View metadata for every LLM interaction.<br>